Necron666759/Melband-Roformer/README.md

 - CUDA runtime    Already included in the package along with PyTorch
 - RAM	The exact minimum value is not specified in the provided files
 - VRAM    The exact minimum value is not specified; a configuration with an RTX 3060 Ti 8 GB is working successfully
-- GUI    For the GUI, GTK4/PyGObject are additionally required: gir1.2-gtk-4.0, python3-gi, libgl1, libglib2.0-0
+- For the GUI, GTK4/PyGObject are additionally required: gir1.2-gtk-4.0, python3-gi, libgl1, libglib2.0-0

 **OS / architecture**
 - `amd64` only.